patrickmcnamara/rpn/README.md

 | `*`   | multiply  | multiplies the numbers |
 | `/`   | divide    | divides the numbers    |

-## Licence
+## License

-This project is licenced under the European Union Public Licence v1.2.
+This project is licensed under the GNU General Public License v3.0.